 - First, fill in the form that you get at the counter

 - Second, take a photo.
-You don’t have to bring your own photos they take it right there at the office and it’s free of charge (4 passport size photos, it’s included in the price of your TIMS card).
+You don’t have to bring your own photos they take them right there at the office and it’s free of charge (4 passport-size photos, it’s included in the price of your TIMS card).

-- Third, give the filled form, two photos and NPR 2000/US$18 pp. (paid only in Nepalese Rupee) at the counter
+- Third, give the filled form, two photos, and NPR 2000/US$15 pp. (paid only in Nepalese Rupee) at the counter

 - Forth, get your TIMS.

 Note!
 The TIMS card and the permit are valid only for one entry to the park.

 - First, after getting your TIMS card go to the next-door room and get the form

 - Third, hand the filled form, passport, two photos, and NPR 3000/US$23 pp.(paid only in Nepalese Rupee) at the counter.

 Important!
 Don’t lose your TIMS and permit keep them till you exit the park there are control points throughout the park.

 When is the best time for trekking?